KinoFool/dotfiles/README.md

 This is my dotfiles, i always try new thing and i always lost my dotfiles xD so here i can found it

 OS: Kali linux
+GUI: i3
 Terminal: Terminator
-Text editors: Emacs / Atom / JetBrains suite
+Text editors: Emacs / JetBrains suite
+Browser: Vivaldi

 To organize and easy manage my dotfiles i use GNU Stow